ranaehelal/ToDo_Application/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to `your-email@example.com`.
+For any questions or suggestions, feel free to reach out to `ranaesmailhelal@gmail.com`.
 ```

-### Changes:
-- Adapted the project sections to match your app's structure and details.
-- Added screenshots similar to the example provided.
-- Included a "Customization" section to show how users can modify specific parts of the app.

-Feel free to update the links and placeholders (`your-username`, `your-email@example.com`) with your actual details!